AkankshaSudhagoni/notify-myhabit/README.md

 | [**Akanksha Sudhagoni**](https://github.com/AkankshaSudhagoni)   | Back-End-Developer        | S542046@nwmissouri.edu      |

 ## External Requirements
-To run my project on your laptop, first install Visual Studio, then ASP.NET and web development, selecting all checkboxes and installing.
-Finally, download the.NET 6.0 SDK and install it, as well as the Microsoft.AspNetCore.Http and MongoDB extensions.
+• To execute my project on your laptop, first install Visual Studio, then ASP.NET and web development, and finally the.NET 5.0 runtime from the individual component store.
+Finally, download and install the.NET 5.0 SDK.
 ## App is still in under development
 We have only recently started our project, therefore we will need some time to update how we can **set up, deploy, and test** our project.